The Meaning of Numbers: The Number 8

 Jesus showed himself alive EIGHT times after his resurrection from the dead.
 His first appearance alive was to Mary Magdalene (Mark 16:9 - 11).
 He then showed himself to two disciples traveling to Emmaus (Luke 24).
 Next, he appeared to all the disciples except Thomas (John 20:19 - 24) then a week later to all them when Thomas was present (John 20:26 - 29).
 According to the apostle Paul, Christ also was seen by 500 believers at one time (1Corinthians 15:4 - 7).
 Jesus also met his disciples at the appointed place in Galilee (Matthew 28:16 - 17) and on Galilee's shores (John 21:1 - 24).
 His final meeting was on the Mount of Olives, where he gave his followers instructions before ascending to heaven (Acts 1).

-Additional information on the Biblical Meaning of 8
+Additional info on the Biblical Meaning of 8

 God saved eight people on the ark in order to have a new beginning for mankind after the flood.
 Since the meaning of four is derived from God's creation of everything, 8 (4 + 4) pictures the new creation after the flood.